 Choosing a destination

-On receipt of a new student enquiry, our local team based in Melbourne will work with the student to help them choose the best program to suit their clinical interests, objectives and university requirements.
+Upon receiving a new student enquiry, our team will work with the student to help them choose the best program to suit their clinical interests, objectives and university requirements.

 Based on information provided by our Operations teams and in-country management teams, we provide detailed advice on the destination, hospital and individual departments to assist the student in making an informed decision.